JayenPatil/Bank_Analysis_SQL_Project/README.md

 * Perform data exploration and validation.
 * Clean and prepare the data for analysis.
 * Analyze customer, account, loan, transaction, and merchant data.
-* Generate business insights using SQL queries.
+* Solve business problems using SQL queries.

 ---